 About Ventana Winds Retirement Facility

 Ventana Winds (located in Youngtown, Arizona) offers 2 distinct living facilities to choose from.
-Their 3 story Assisted Living Facility is surrounded by 2 beautiful courtyards which are a focal point for a lot of their activities, but they also provide lush garden views from the resident’s homes.
+Their 3 stories Assisted Living Facility is surrounded by 2 beautiful courtyards which are a focal point for a lot of their activities, but they also provide lush garden views from the resident’s homes.

 Living Quarters: Ventana Winds offers large 1 & 2 bedroom Assisted Living apartments.

-Amenities: Their large facility offers, activity outings, transportation, library, activity room, billiards, TV room, resort style dining room and a sparkling pool.
+Amenities: Their large facility offers, activity outings, transportation, library, activity room, billiards, TV room, resort-style dining room, and a sparkling pool.